 The status of Minuartia hybrida as a current Kent species rests on populations found at Eynsford by Rodney Burton.
 In 1994, he discovered a substantial population on the mediaeval flint walls of Eynsford Castle.
 Factors which may have favoured its appearance and a great increase in Saxifraga tridactylites (Rue-leaved Saxifrage) were disturbance caused by maintenance work and also the cessation of herbicide spraying.
 In May 2012 there were some 130 plants, of which at least 110, mostly tiny, were on the north west side of the hall ruin, from TQ 54164 65839 to TQ 54164 65837.
 Other locations included 2.5m above the bottom step up from the solar undercroft (TQ 54165 65871) and three metres above ground in an opening of the curtain wall at TQ 54150c65797.
 There were no plants on the north west side of the curtain wall.
-In April 2013, there were about 320 plants, spread over many parts of the castle; it was still present in 2016.
+In April 2013, there were about 320 plants, spread over many parts of the castle; it was still present in 2016 and in February 2018 seedlings were suddenly frequent on the south side of the gatehouse, although two months later most of these seedlings had been smothered by rapid growth of Anisantha sterilis (Barren Brome).

 In April 2007, Rodney Burton found a further site, 90m to the south east, on the flint and brick boundary wall south west of Eynsford Baptist Church.
 The sandwort appeared to have arrived within the preceding three years, and was already densely massed along about four metres of the wall.
 On 9 May 2012, he recorded c.400 plants on the top and the south west wall face along five metres centred on TQ 54235 65737; and on 25 May, a further c.
 650 plants along the north east side from TQ 54233 65741 to TQ 54241 65735.
-Populations fluctuate from year to year: in July 2013 only 90 plants were seen on the wall, and no Saxifraga tridactylites; but in July 2016 it extended along the front wall.
+Populations fluctuate from year to year: in July 2013 only 90 plants were seen on the wall, and no Saxifraga tridactylites;

+but in July 2016 it extended along the front wall.